fiesta/apidocs/list-management-api.rst

    Returns a list of all the memberships for a particular user.

-   This call requires :ref:`user-auth` with a READ scope.
+   Requires :ref:`user-auth` with "read" scope.

    Returns: